DavidMark24/HoriSeonZeroDawn/README.md

 # HoriSeonZeroDawn
 Homework Assignment 1
-My objection was to have this website meet acessibilty requirments.
+My objective was to have this website meet acessibilty requirments.